Lightning-AI/pytorch-lightning/README.md

 ## Lightning Philosophy
 Lightning is designed with these principles in mind:

-1. Enable maximal flexibility.
+Principle 1: Enable maximal flexibility.
-2. Abstract away unecessary boilerplate.
+Principle 2: Abstract away unecessary boilerplate, but make it accessible when needed.
-3. Systems should be self-contained (ie: optimizers, computation code, etc).
+Principle 3: Systems should be self-contained (ie: optimizers, computation code, etc).

-4. Deep learning code should be organized into 4 distinct categories
+Principle 4: Finally, Deep learning code should be organized into 4 distinct categories

   - Research code (the LightningModule).
   - Engineering code (you delete, and is handled by the Trainer).
   - Non-essential research code (logging, etc... this goes in Callbacks).
   - Data (use PyTorch Dataloaders or organize them into a LightningDataModule).

 Once you do this, you can train on multiple-GPUs, TPUs, CPUs and even in 16-bit precision without changing your code!